AidenWangYQ/URECA_Knowledge_Distillation_In_Neural_Network/README.md

-# URECA_Knowledge_Distillation_In_Neural_Network
+# URECA: Knowledge Distillation in Neural Networks
-This repository contains my research work on the topic of model compression and knowledge distillation in neural networks.
+This repository contains my research on model compression and knowledge distillation, replicating and validating the experiments from “Distilling the Knowledge in a Neural Network” (Hinton, Vinyals & Dean, 2015).
+The project focuses on training student networks on the MNIST dataset using teacher–student distillation strategies, and compares performance improvements across different configurations.
-This is a preliminary examination and verification of the theory outlined in the paper "Distilling the Knowledge in a Neural Network" (Published Mar 9, 2015, by authors Geoffery Hinton, Oriol Vinyals, Jeff Dean), particularly for their experiments on the MNIST dataset via their specified parameters.

-Structure of Repository:
-- requirements.txt: Contains all the dependencies and requirements to run the models.
-- data_pipeline.py: Provides functions that modify the way the input data before being trained in the models.
+**Repository Structure**

+**`requirements.txt`** – Dependencies to reproduce the experiments

+**`data_pipeline.py`** – Functions for preprocessing and preparing MNIST data

-- distillaton.py: Outlines the distillation loss function that is used to train a student model more effectvely.
+**`distillation.py`** – Implementation of the distillation loss function

-- train_student.py: Code to train student model.
-- tain_teacher.py: Code to train teacher model.
-- models/student_model.py: Outlines how the student model is structured.
-- models/teacher_model.py: Outlines how the teacher model is structured.
+**`train_teacher.py`** – Training loop for the teacher model

-- runs folder: Contains results of all the runs I did.
-Do not open these, refer to my documented collated results pdfs for summary.
-- data folder: Contains raw data from the MNIST dataset.
-- .venv folder: Virtual environment folder.
+**`train_student.py`** – Training loop for the student model

+**`models/student_model.py`** – Architecture of the student network

+**`models/teacher_model.py`** – Architecture of the teacher network

+**`runs/`** – Intermediate run outputs (final summarized results in attached PDF)